 3. Assemble cancer care packages for each stage of treatment

 There is no doubt about it: ovarian cancer treatment sucks.
-Whether it saps your bestie’s energy or brings waves of nausea, every stage of the treatment process brings its own challenges.
-If you really want to learn how to help a friend with ovarian cancer you’re going to need to get your head around each stage of treatment.
+Whether it saps your best friend’s energy or brings waves of nausea, every stage of the treatment process brings its own challenges.
+If you really want to learn how to help a friend with cancer, you will need to get your head around each stage of cancer treatment.
 Conspire with your friends to create a care package for each appointment.